 the activities of the dredging companies.
 This means that financial sector companies like Atradius DSB are also expected to "seek to prevent or mitigate an adverse impact where they have not contributed to that impact, when the impact is nevertheless directly linked to their operations, products or services by a business relationship".
 The reference to services means that paragraph 12 (in Chapter II, General Policies) of the Guidelines is applicable to any financial service, including the insurance of export credits.
-This was confirmed by the Dutch NCP in a recent decision in a case filed against Atradius DSB with regard to two dredging projects in Brazil that Atradius had backed.58
+In a recent decision in a case filed against Atradius DSB with regard to two dredging projects in Brazil the Dutch NCP confirmed that Atradius DSB is a multinational company that is subject to the Guidelines.58